-- Whether you go as a pair or go solo, learn from both a male and female teacher.
-Teachers are great and they can switch roles easily but it’s still more natural to not have to switch.
+- Whether you go as a pair or go solo, learn salsa from both a male and female teacher.
+All teachers are great and they can switch roles easily but it’s still more natural to not have to switch.

 - Keep a log of what you learn.
 It’s easy to forget all the moves… we end up reviewing much the same we review languages!

 - Go out.
 There are clubs that have dancing every night of the week.
 You’ll always see something new and then want to go learn it.

 - Listen to salsa music in downtime.
 There’s such a variety, and it’s nice to get familiar with speeds and styles.